lmProgramming/lm-pro-package/README.md

 Feel free to contribute with issues and pull requets :)
 I will be happy if anyone gets to use this besides me

+## Development

+Always bump the version in `package.json` when making changes.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
 The MIT License is a permissive, open-source license that grants users the freedom to use, modify, and distribute software, even for commercial purposes, with minimal restrictions.